AKC1 – Hazard Warning Lights May Not Activate – 2020 Porsche 911 Carrera

 What should you do?

-Please contact any authorized Porsche dealer to schedule an appointment to have the remedy performed as soon as possible and to arrange for alternate transportation during the repair period, if needed .
+Please contact any authorized PorscheeBay dealer to schedule an appointment to have the remedy performed as soon as possible and to arrange for alternate transportation during the repair period, if needed .

-To find your nearest authorized Porsche dealer, visit: www.porsche.com/usa
+To find your nearest authorized PorscheeBay dealer, visit: www.porsche.com/usa

 What is the issue?